Github4Aakanksha/github4aakanksha.github.io/index.md

 <em><strong>Business Problem:</strong> How can we use price-to-earnings ratios from different sectors to create a balanced portfolio that improves investment decisions, trading results, and reduces risk?</em>

 <div style="text-align: justify;">
-This project developed a trading strategy using machine learning based on sectoral price-to-earnings (PE) ratios from the health and industrial sectors.
-By normalizing data with Fisher transformations and fine-tuning buy/sell signals, the strategy was evaluated using metrics like the Sharpe ratio and annual returns.
-Combining the top-performing strategies from both sectors into an equally weighted portfolio showed the effectiveness of data-driven techniques for improving financial decision-making and trading performance.
+I developed a trading strategy using machine learning based on sectoral price-to-earnings (PE) ratios from the health and industrial sectors.
+By normalizing the data with Fisher transformations and fine-tuning buy/sell signals, I evaluated the strategy using metrics such as the Sharpe ratio and annual returns.
+When I combined the best strategies from both the health and industrial sectors into one equally-balanced portfolio, it showed that using data-driven methods can lead to better investment decisions and improved trading results.
 </div>

 ![Machine Learning](https://img.shields.io/badge/Machine_Learning-lightgrey?style=flat-square)